 Possible Reasons Columbus Day Isn't Popular

 No doubt people love having a three-day weekend, but many folks aren't excited about Columbus Day.
-What are some popular reasons it is not as popular as other national and federal holidays?
+What are some reasons it is not as popular as other national and federal holidays?

 One reason Columbus isn't celebrated is that there have always been controversial issues concerning his discovery.
 Some sources say he was not the first to discover the "New World."
 Others say he did not land in the Americas at all.